WVURAIL/dspira-lessons/_posts/2020-08-14-HornOperation_computerSystems.md

 1. [Download a fully operating image onto a flash drive that can be operated from most computer systems.](https://wvurail.org/dspira-lessons/Install_Ubuntu_spectrometer_onFlashdrive)

-    - Easiest for those who are the less experienced in operating computer systems.
+    - Easiest for those who are the less experienced in working with computer system software.

     - Requires a computer and a 32 GB, 3.0 USB flash drive.

-    - Once the flash drive image is created, the spectrometer program can be run from the following systems:
+    - Once the flash drive image is created, the spectrometer program can be run on the following systems:

         - pc with Windows: minimum system specs?, brand names?